DevExpress/Logify.Alert.Clients/dotnet/Logify.Alert.Web/readme.md

 ```

 #### Breadcrumbs
 BreadcrumbCollection.
 Specifies a collection of manual breadcrumbs attached to a report.
-The total breadcrumbs size is limited by 50 instances (or **3 Mb**) per one crash report by default.
+The total breadcrumbs size is limited by 1000 instances (or **3 Mb**) per one crash report by default.
+To change the maximum allowed size of attached breadcrumbs, use the *BreadcrumbsMaxCount* property.
 ```csharp
 using DevExpress.Logify.Core;
 using DevExpress.Logify.Web;